Haslemere Methodist Church Development project

 · To update the worship area, introducing improved lighting, IT, sound and vision possibilities to enhance the experience of worship and to expand the possible uses of this significant space.

 All this will require a considerable sum of money – around £330,000 - and fundraising has already begun.
 It is our hope that, together with generosity from within the church community, the burden of finding the necessary finance will be eased by some encouraging support from within the local community.
-Further details of costs will emerge in the New Year.
+Further details of costs will emerge early in 2018.